slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The purpose of high education is first and foremost to meet people and build relationships.' -- my teacher*

-A college education can help you make a living, self-education can make you a fortune.
+A college education can help you make a living.
+Self-education can make you a fortune.
+The value of formal education is signaling, rather than actual learning.

 > *'Self education is, I firmly believe, the only kind of education there is.
 The only function of a school is to make self education easier; failing that, it does nothing.' -- Isaac Asimov*